 The defending champions of the NFL were the Giants.
 The team that would win the NFL Championship in 1957 was the Detroit Lions -- who, since then, not only haven't won another title, but only once in those 55 years have they even gotten to the round of 4 (losing the 1991 NFC Championship Game 51-10 to the Washington Redskins).

-The Heavyweight Champion of the World was Floyd Patterson, and 2 months earlier he had defended his title at the Polo Grounds, knocking out Tommy Jackson.
+The Heavyweight Champion of the World was Floyd Patterson.
+Two months earlier, he had defended his title at the Polo Grounds, knocking out Tommy Jackson.
 Muhammad Ali was 14 -- and he was still Cassius Clay.
 Mike Tyson, like Patterson a Brooklynite trained by Cus D'Amato, wasn't born yet.